-The proposed rotation plan, a two-page formally written paper, must be submitted to the Graduate Training Committee at least two weeks prior to the start of the rotation to ensure that the proposal is appropriate (see Appendix C).
-An individual faculty member cannot have more than one Pharmacology student doing a research rotation in his or her laboratory at any given time.
+The proposed rotation plan, a two-page formally written paper, must be submitted to the Graduate Training Committee at least two weeks prior to the start of the rotation to ensure that the proposal is appropriate (see Appendix E).
+Subject to the discretion of the GTC, an individual faculty member cannot have more than one Pharmacology student doing a research rotation in his or her laboratory at any given time.

 There are several considerations which a student should keep in mind when choosing a rotation advisor.
-Rotations must be performed with a member of the Departmental Training Faculty (see p.7).
+Rotations must be performed with a member of the PharMM Training Faculty (see Pharm Faculty List section).
 It is the student's responsibility to take the initiative to contact a rotation advisor and arrive at an agreement with the advisor in a timely manner.

 At the completion of each required rotation, students must present a post-rotational seminar.
-This seminar will be presented on a predetermined Monday during the regular Departmental Seminar Series.
-The actual dates of the post-rotational seminar series for any given year are available from the Graduate Training Coordinator.
+This seminar will be presented on a predetermined Monday during the regular Department of Pharmacology Seminar Series.
+The actual dates of the post-rotational seminar series for any given year are available from the PharMM Program Administrator.
 In the post-rotational seminar, the student presents the rationale, methods, and results obtained from the rotation project, as well as an interpretation and a discussion of the rotation project results.
-The post-rotational presentation usually lasts fifteen to twenty minutes, with the last five minutes customarily devoted to questions from the audience.
+The post-rotational presentation usually lasts fifteen to twenty minutes, with the last five minutes devoted to questions from the audience.